-- (a) The Employer agrees to provide, at its costs, a uniform - one shirt and one pair of shorts annually and to replace damage or wornout uniforms as required; (revised March I, 1998) - (ii) uniforms to be worn only in the execution of duties performed for the City of Trail. - (iii) a maximum of two (2) bathing suits of suitable quality will be paid for by the City in a calendar year for instructors, based on needs as determined by the City.
+- a) The Employer agrees to provide, at its cost, a uniform - i) one shirt and one pair of shorts annually and to replace damaged or worn-out uniforms as required; (Revised March 1,1998) - ii) uniforms to be worn only in the execution of duties performed for the City of Trail. - a maximum of two (2) bathing suits of suitable quality will be paid for by the City in a calendar year for instructors, based on needs as determined by the City.
 (Added March 1, 2001)